 I related to this quote by Ruby Warrington, who coined the term “sober curious” in her 2018 book of the same name: “Booze was preventing me from being fully present in my life.
 By which I mean, it was preventing me from knowing, in each and every moment of each and every day, what it really felt like to be me.”
 But even after I felt confident in my sobriety at home, it was intimidating to venture out as someone who used to drink but no longer does.

 The first bit of turbulence occurred on the flight to Athens, when the drinks service came around and I almost ordered a bloody Mary out of habit.
-It was disappointing to realize I had been operating on autopilot.
+It was disappointing to realise I had been operating on autopilot.
 But that soon gave way to a new thrill: who was I without my old habits?
 What did I really want?
 What if making new choices unlocked new possibilities?
 I couldn’t remember the last time I asked myself what I truly desired and needed.
 It was exciting.

 During that trip, I discovered the most challenging thing for me is turning down a gift or declining someone’s hospitality.
 Since that often included alcohol, I learned to casually mention my sobriety up front.
 Sometimes it was as easy as saying, “I don’t drink alcohol, but I love coffee.
 Can you recommend a great café within walking distance?”